zilishen/documentation/content/nginx/deployment-guides/single-sign-on/keycloak.md

 ---
+description: Enable OpenID Connect-based single-sign for applications proxied by NGINX Plus, using Keycloak as the identity provider (IdP).
+docs: DOCS-465
+doctypes:
+- task
 title: Single Sign-On with Keycloak
-description: Enable OpenID Connect-based single-sign for applications proxied by NGINX Plus, using Keycloak as the identity provider (IdP).
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-465"
 ---